opps/opps/docs/index.md

 ![Opps CMS](https://raw.githubusercontent.com/opps/opps/master/docs/_static/new_logo.png)
-# Opps - OPen Publishing System
+# Opps - Open Platform Publishing System

 Opps is a platform or toolkit to build a CMS developed with Django, accompanies many packages that aim to meet the need of major content portals.
 Furthermore the Opps has a flexible structure for creating new apps.